centrahq/api-documentation/source/guides/soap-api/cookbook/3-product-data-2-a-sweater.md

 [https://docs.centra.com/soap/index.php?op=products_Update](https://docs.centra.com/soap/index.php?op=products_Update)

-This example creates or updates a product, a turtleneck sweater.
+This example creates or updates a product – in this case a turtleneck sweater.
 It demonstrates Centra's product structure of product, variants and sizes.
-The product red and blue variants, and each variant is available in sizes S, M and L.
+The product comes in red and blue variants, and each variant is available in sizes S, M and L.

 On the `<product>` level: